University of Technology Sydney

 Teaching and learning strategies

-Students will attend a series of lectures, practicals and computer labs, complemented by interactive online learning activities delivered by Canvas.
+Students will enegage with a series of online lectures or online modules in Canvas, practicals and computer labs.
 Feedback on student’s progress will be available during the practicals, computer labs and online activities.
 Students will submit an assignment that will allow them to apply their learning to a realistic forensic imaging casework example to demonstrate their skills.

 Lectures and online learning activities

-There will be 2 hours of lectures each week.
-It is recommended that you attend all lectures to develop a complete understanding of the content.
-It is important for the students to prepare before the lectures and the practicals by using the content provided on Canvas.
-Students will engage during lectures and practicals in active learning activities (learning-by-doing) and interactive quizzes that form assessment 1.
-The lectures and online learning activities provide the students with the theoretical knowledge required to understand the scientific principles of forensic imaging and its role in forensic investigation, as well as concepts such as digital image encoding, photogrammetry, image authentication and digital camera functions required to complete practical tasks.
-During the entire Session there will be opportunities for classroom discussion and student feedback.
+There will be 2 hours of online (recorded) lectures or asynchronous online Canvas modules each week.
+It is recommended that you engage with all recorded lectures and online modules to develop a complete understanding of the content.
+It is important for the students to prepare before the practicals by using the content provided on Canvas.
+Students will engage during recorded lectures and practicals in active learning activities (learning-by-doing) and interactive quizzes that form assessment 1.
+The recorded lectures and online learning activities provide the students with the theoretical knowledge required to understand the scientific principles of forensic imaging and its role in forensic investigation, as well as concepts such as digital image encoding, photogrammetry, image authentication and digital camera functions required to complete practical tasks.
+During the entire Session there will be opportunities for online discussion and student feedback.

 Practicals